microsoft/pxt-microbit/docs/projects/multi-dice.md

 ![Multiple @boardname@ throwing a dice](/static/mb/projects/multi-dice.png)

-This tutorial builds a multi-player dice game using the **radio**.
-The **radio** blocks let you send wireless messages between @boardnam@.
+Build a multi-player dice game using the **radio**.
+The **radio** blocks let you send wireless messages between a @boardnam@ and another @boardname@.

-In this game, you shake to throw the dice and send the result to the other @boardname@.
-If you receive a dice cast equal or greater than yours, you lose.
+In this game, you shake to "throw the dice" and send the result to the other @boardname@.
+If you receive a result of a dice throw equal or greater than yours, you lose.

 ## Dice game @fullscreen

-Let's start by rebuilding a **dice** application.
-If you are unsure about the details, try the **dice tutorial** again.
+Let's start by rebuilding the **dice** game.
+If you are unsure about the details, try the **dice** tutorial again.

 ```blocks
 input.onGesture(Gesture.Shake, function () {